- This event has passed.

 This full-day workshop will guide you through translating the syllabus requirements for physical education into innovative programs.
 The workshop covers:

 - unpacking and interpreting the movement-based outcomes

 - exploring what student achievement can look like in each Stage

-- translating movement content into innovative and engaging lessons that challenge all students
+- translating movement content into engaging lessons that challenge all students

 - exploring the propositions and how they can inform our PE programs

 - collaborative review of current scope and sequences

 - content mapping and auditing units of work to identify any gaps in coverage